academie-de-espee/earl-marshal/training/rapier-marshal.md

          * cringing or dropping of defense when not in hold
          * striking the usher repeatedly with something other than the striking surface of the weapon
          * striking the usher repeatedly with excessive blows
-   * The level of skill required and described above should be considered:  “competence”
+   * The level of skill required and described above should be considered:  "competence"

 ### Criteria for passing for cut and thrust combat authorization
-   *  “Competence” as described above
+   *  "Competence" as described above
    * A higher standard applies as the addition of percussive cuts requires a greater degree of skill to ensure safety for the fighter and opponents
    * Authorizing fighter must demonstrate the ability to conduct attacks in series, incorporating multiple blows and/or feints
    * Authorizing fighter must demonstrate a defense capable of protecting against complex attacks such as described above